schalkdaniel/compboost/README.md

 ### On your local machine

-In order to test the pacakge functionality you can use devtools to test the package on your local machine:
+In order to test the package functionality you can use devtools to test the package on your local machine:

 ``` r